Wednesday, March 26, 2025

 4277 Fraser Street

-Kyla Gilbert is a visual artist based out of Vancouver BC on the unceded territory of the Musqueam, Squa- mish, and Tsleil-Waututh Nations.
+Kyla Gilbert is a visual artist based out of Vancouver BC on the unceded territory of the xʷməθkʷəy̓əm (Musqueam), Swwú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
 She graduated with a BFA in performance from Concordia University in 2017 and spent the two subsequent years touring as a puppeteer with DJ Kid Koala.
 Her current practice revolves around intuitive encounter with materials.
 As a former puppeteer and performer, she approaches her process as an improvisation that results in the creation of objects full of discrepancy, juxtaposition, awkwardness, and joy.
 Kyla completed her MFA in Studio Art from Emily Carr University in spring of 2022.

 Friday, March 7, 2025